 It’s a waste to toss out the bones after sucking the meat clean.
 Instead of throwing them out or giving them to your dog, why not save them for making bone broth?
-Throw in some chunky of meat and your choice of vegetables, and you have a hearty soup dish that is tasty, nutritious, and in line with a muscle building diet.
+Throw in some grass-fed meat and your choice of vegetables, and you have a hearty soup dish that is tasty, nutritious, and in line with a muscle-building diet.

 What Is Bone Broth?